Make It on My Own

-"Make It On My Own" is a song by British singer and former dancer Alison Limerick, released in February 1992 as the second single from her debut solo album, And Still I Rise (1992).
-It was a hit in the clubs and reached number 16 in the United Kingdom.
-On the Eurochart Hot 100, the song reached number 64, while in the United States, it peaked at number six on the Billboard Hot Dance Club Play chart.
+"Make It on My Own" is a song by British singer-songwriter and former dancer Alison Limerick, released in February 1992 by BMG Records as the second single from her debut solo album, And Still I Rise (1992).
+The song is co-written by Limerick with its producer, Steve Anderson.
+It became a hit in the clubs and reached number 16 in the United Kingdom.
+On the Eurochart Hot 100, it reached number 64, while in the United States, it peaked at number six on the Billboard Hot Dance Club Play chart.
 In 1996, the song was remixed by house music producers Dancing Divaz and this version peaked at number 30 in the UK.

 Critical reception

-Larry Flick from Billboard wrote, "After a healthy run on import, British lass is poised to duplicate the success of her now-classic hit "Where Love Lives".
+Larry Flick from Billboard magazine wrote, "After a healthy run on import, British lass is poised to duplicate the success of her now-classic hit 'Where Love Lives'.
 String-lined remixes give the R&B/house tune a light and airy vibe.
 And how 'bout those vocals!
 They evoke images of a young Dionne Warwick.
 Brilliant."
 Pan-European magazine Music & Media noted, "The recipe for good '70s soul used by the likes of Gloria Gaynor and Sister Sledge proves to work as well in our time, the main differences being more beats per minute and less bass."
 Andy Beevers from Music Week stated that Limerick "returns to what she does best.
 This is an extremely catchy soulful song with dancefloor friendly mixes courtesy of Steve Anderson and Tony Humphries."
-James Hamilton from the RM Dance Update deemed it "incredibly catchy attractive yet forceful".
+James Hamilton from the Record Mirror Dance Update deemed it "incredibly catchy attractive yet forceful".

-Upon the release of the 1996 Dancing Divaz remix, a reviewer from Music Week rated it four out of five, commenting, "Despite her breathtaking voice, soul diva status has eluded Limerick, but the reworked anthem sounds fresh and should succeed."
-Also Daisy & Havoc from the RM Dance Update gave the new remix four out of five.
+Upon the release of the 1996 Dancing Divaz remix, Kevin Courtney from Irish Times wrote, "The lady named after The Cranberries' home town continues her club crusade with this funky loungy anthem of independence and self sufficiency.
+Very encouraging to know that a girl can get along with just her handbag and a handful of beats."
+A reviewer from Music Week gave it a score of four out of five, commenting, "Despite her breathtaking voice, soul diva status has eluded Limerick, but the reworked anthem sounds fresh and should succeed."
+Also Daisy & Havoc from the Record Mirror Dance Update gave the new remix four out of five.

 Music video

 A music video was produced to promote the single, featuring Limerick performing with musicians in a dance restaurant after closing time.
-It was later published on YouTube in December 2012.
-The 1996 Dancing Divaz version was published in November 2012.
+It was later made available by Vevo on YouTube in 2012.
+The 1996 Dancing Divaz version was made available the same year.